zdai257/DeepAOANet/README.md

 ## DeepAOANet

 This project aims to providing **a data-driven method to estimating multiple AOAs from single snapshot of channel covariance matrix** using the KerberosSDR, which comprises four RTL-SDRs.
 The proposed DeepAOANet is found over 99% accuracy of classifying number of impinging signals, and sub-degree level of RMSE or MAE.
+The training split of our dataset can be found [here](https://drive.google.com/drive/folders/1421NOSQcveTE-TpKAM6cPg3SN_vatJPQ?usp=sharing).

 Benchmark performance of DeepAOANet-FC, DeepAOANet-CNN, MUSIC, and Support Vector Regression are shown below.